Woody Allen Fast Facts

 Allen has worked as a comedy writer, stand-up comic, screenwriter, actor, playwright, musician and director.

-He has 24 Oscar nominations and four wins: 16 for writing, with three wins; seven for directing, with one win and one nomination for acting.
+He has 24 Oscar nominations and four wins:16 for writing, with three wins; seven for directing, with one win; and one nomination for acting.

-Allen has one Emmy nomination for writing, and has also received a Directors Guild of America Lifetime Achievement Award and the Cecil B. DeMille Award for lifetime achievement.

-Allen has appeared in 32 of the movies he's directed, and claims to have never watched his films once they are released.
-He also appeared in his own television series "Crisis in Six Scenes."
+Allen has appeared in dozens of the movies he's directed, and claims to have never watched his films once they are released.

+Although Allen is best known for comedies, he has explored different genres including dramas ("Interiors"), thrillers ("Match Point") and musicals ("Everyone Says I Love You").

+Most of his movies have been filmed in and around New York.

 He plays the jazz clarinet and piano.